Nothing-Lt/swd_module/README.md

-# RPU (Real-time Processing Unit)
+# swd_module

 ## Introduction
+A kernel module for you to program your *bluepill* by emulating [ARM Serial Wire Debug (SWD) protocol](https://developer.arm.com/documentation/ihi0031/a/The-Serial-Wire-Debug-Port--SW-DP-/Introduction-to-the-ARM-Serial-Wire-Debug--SWD--protocol).
-A real-time processing unit.
-This is a solution for SoCs like raspberry-pi which has powerful application core running Linux kernel but no real-time processing unit.
-Some MPUs like AM33x used by Beaglebone-Black has a PRU and STM32MP1x has a cortex-m core.
-This repository is a solution for it.
+- Some SoCs like raspberry-pi which has powerful application core running Linux kernel but no real-time processing unit.
+- Some MPUs like AM33x used by Beaglebone-Black has a PRU and STM32MP1x has a cortex-m core.
+- This kernel module aims to make the SoC which has no sub-core have an external extended cortex-m sub-core and control it by SoC via emulated SWD protocol.

 *So far I targeted on Cortex-M3 chips that I have the "bluepill" called by people with a stm32f103cbt6 MCU.*